curl/everything-curl/usingcurl/returns.md

 ## Error message

-When curl exits with a non-zero code, it will also output an error message (unless `--silent` is used).
+When curl exits with a non-zero code, it also outputs an error message (unless `--silent` is used).
 That error message may add some additional information or circumstances to the exit status number itself so the same error number can get different error messages.

 ## "Not used"